Step One – FTM: The Work of the Leader (FTML)

 - Retired or partially retired pastors wanting to advance skills in change management

 - Experienced ministers considering a call to the professional specialty of intentional interim ministry.
 (Pre-requisite course for interims.)

 - Current interim pastors trained more than five years ago

 - Lay ministers or leaders with management responsibilities

 - Denominational middle management

 - Seminarians interested in change/conflict management specialization

 It is important to prepare prior to attending the course with our REQUIRED READINGS.
 You are asked to read in advance and bring with you to the event the following materials: All books can be purchased through the IMN Amazon bookstore.
-By clicking on any of the titles you will be connected to the bookstore or click on the “shop now” button on each book.
+By clicking on any of the book titles you will be connected to the amazon or other publishers.